andreafortuna/andreafortuna.github.com/_posts/2016-03-04-weekly-roundup-62.md

 - Ennio Morricone

 ---
 Interesting week!
-A new TLS/SSL attack, signs of life from *HackingTeam*, some LOL-HTTP-Cats pictures
+A new *TLS/SSL* attack, signs of life from *HackingTeam*, some *LOL-HTTP-Cats* pictures, Academy Award to Di Caprio and Morricone!

 ![DROWN](http://www.andreafortuna.org/security/images/DROWNAttack.PNG)